The main indicators used to analyze posts of earned media in your Radarly projects are:

 Listening section - Analytics Details

-Listening section - in each post
+Listening section - For a single post

 Listening section - Influencers